bqn767/CRISPR_Asgard/README.md

 # CRISPR_Asgard

-This is a Bioinformatics Project carried out by me (Javier Marchena Hurtado) during my Master's in Bioinformatics in Copenhagen, 2021.
+This is a Bioinformatics Project carried out by me (Javier Marchena Hurtado) for 2 months during my Master's in Bioinformatics in Copenhagen, 2021.
 The full project report is available in the pdf "CRISPR-Cas in Asgard Archaea.pdf".

 This repository is divided in 4 directories: arCOGs, PSI-BLAST, neighborhood_analysis, Result analysis.
 Each directory contains a .ipynb script that executed the code for each stage of the project.